jtwang95/jtwang95.github.io/index.md

 ## Research Interests

-My research interest cneters around the development and practice of statistical methods within the field of mobile health.
+My research interest centers around the development and practice of statistical methods within the field of mobile health.
 My current focus is on reinforcement learning, causal inference and fairness in machine learning.

 ## Keywords